leerayl/My-Tools/README.md

 * [VS Code](https://visualstudio.microsoft.com/) - Your one and only IDE, trust me on this, unless you write code daily VS Code is the most flexible IDE you can download and use for free today

 * [GitHub Account](https://github.com/) - You are reading a github page right now, star it with your own account, tons of tech stuff is documented in GitHub or similar tools, GitHub uses markdown so you can see why learning it is important.

+* An [Azure](https://azure.microsoft.com/en-us/), [AWS](https://aws.amazon.com/), or [Google Cloud](https://cloud.google.com/) account.
+All offer dev accounts for free or close to free, pick one or all of them but understand the basics of these services as they are the future of tech, still.

 ### Links, manuals, cheatsheets and other stuff